AndyGao6186/AndyGao6186.github.io/_pages/about.md

 In the lab, I mainly focus on **Imitation Learning and Sim2Real**, helping robots acquire skills through learning rather than hand-crafted coding.
 I previously interned at **Tsinghua University’s AI Industry Research Institute**, where I worked on **dual-arm mobile manipulation robots** and trained them using the **ACT algorithm** to improve manipulation tasks, achieving some promising results.

 If you're interested in **Robotics, AI, SLAM, Embedded Systems**, or **Mathematical Modeling**, feel free to reach out!
-And if you're just looking for last-minute survival tips before a deadline, I’ve got plenty of war stories to share 😆.
+And if you're just looking for last-minute survival tips before a deadline, I’ve got plenty of stories to share 😆.

 [CV](../assets/CV.pdf) / [Transcript](../assets/Transcript.pdf) / [Email](mailto:gaoyuyang6186@163.com) / [GitHub](https://github.com/AndyGao6186) / [Wechat](../images/wechat.jpg)